yiisoft/yii2-bootstrap4/UPGRADE.md

 --------------------------

 * Version 2.0.3 introduced the `activateContainer` option for `Nav`.
-Recent changes have made this option obsolete and it has therefor been deleted.
+Recent changes have made this option obsolete and it has therefore has been deleted.
+Please make sure you are not using it.
+If you are, remove it from your code.